aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Create_SAP_Monitoring_User.md

-# Create SAP User for Monitoring
+# Create an SAP User for Monitoring

 Launch SAPGUI and create a new technical user and role (TCODE su01/pfcg) in your default target client (e.g. 000) with the following authorizations.